mike-ward/talk-riotjs/slides.md

 </script>
 ```

-Inside the tag the options can be referenced with the `opts`
+Inside the tag the options can be referenced with `opts`

 ``` js
 <my-tag>